Warhand/Limitless-Expanse/README.md

 ### Playtesters Wanted!

+If you play this modpack and want to let me know how you think, please head over to our [Issues page on GitHub](https://github.com/Warhand/Limitless-Expanse/issues) and open up a new **Player feedback** issue report.
+Any and all feedback you can provide will be valuable to making sure this project is as good as it can be!

-**This pack is still in alpha, and any feedback you can give is appreciated.
-Please feel free to be as honest and detailed as you want.
-In addition, because this project is still in development, it may change and certain features may be added or removed.**
+**This pack is still in alpha, it may change, and certain features may be added or removed.**

 ---